shivharis/turtlebot3_wiki/docs/source/features.rst

 EXTENSIBILITY
 -------------
 TurtleBot3 encourages users to customize its mechanical structure themselves using some alternative options: the open source embedded board (as a control board), the computer, and the sensor.
-The Turtlebot3 BURGER is a two-wheeled differential drive type platform, but is able to be structurally and mechanically customized in many ways: the Cars, the Bikes, the Trailers and so on.
+The Turtlebot3 Burger is a two-wheeled differential drive type platform, but is able to be structurally and mechanically customized in many ways: the Cars, the Bikes, the Trailers and so on.
 Extend your ideas beyond imagination with various SBC, sensors, motors on a scalable structure.

 MODULAR ACTUATOR FOR MOBILE ROBOT
 ---------------------------------